codr7/gfoo/README.md

 ```

 #### Int
-Integers may be specified using decimal, hexadecimal or binary notation.
+Integers are signed 64bit and may be specified using decimal, hexadecimal or binary notation.

 ```
   42 0x2a 0b101010